Maryland State Subsidy Profile

 - With respect to a child age 14 or older, the child has been consulted regarding the guardianship arrangement.

-- Sibling groups may be eligible in the same guardianship arrangement if the State agency and the relative caregiver agree on the appropriateness of the arrangement for the siblings and at least one of the children meets the eligibility criteria.
+- Sibling groups may be eligible in the same guardianship arrangement if the state agency and the relative caregiver agree on the appropriateness of the arrangement for the siblings and at least one of the children meets the eligibility criteria.

 - Guardianship assistance may be paid on behalf of each sibling placed in the guardianship of the provider.

 - The monthly assistance payment amount shall be negotiated based upon the child’s specific needs, but may not exceed 100% of the foster care board rate which would have been paid on behalf of the child if the child had remained in a foster family home.
+Treatment foster care rates do not apply to guardianship assistance payments.
+Only regular or intermediate foster care board rates apply.

 - The Guardianship Assistance Program may not extend beyond the child’s 21st birthday.